DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (3) An applicant for an educational limited license who is from a medical school outside

-the United States or Canada shall satisfy the requirements of the code and the
+the United States or Canada shall satisfy the requirements of the code, the rules

-administrative rules promulgated under the code, as well as all the following
+promulgated under the code, and all the following requirements:

 (a) Provide the required fee and a completed application on a form provided by the